 While the bike shop didn’t have any handlebars that both angled back and were as wide as the stock bars, they did have narrower angled bars.
 They offered to let me use those until wider ones they would order arrived.
 OK, that would work as a stop gap measure.
 I rode my bike several times with those bars.
 They worked ok, but were decidedly too narrow, especially on the hilly, dirt trails I tried.
 They then ordered different new ones (Surly brand, at $60), that were wide enough, but had a steeper angle.

 Meanwhile, they had put the stock bars back on, but fit with plain grips that didn’t flare out behind.
 I tried out that setup on another ride on the coastal trail and I was glad to discover that I had no more wrist problem.
 I reasoned that it must have been the flared grips that caused the wrist problem on that first ride and not the wider stock flat bars themselves.
 A few days later, I went RV camping with my son Mike and his friend Tom.
 As we often do when out in the woods, we did a little target shooting.
-I was only able to fire off a few shots with my pistols because the torque from their kick re-aggravated my wrist tendonitis.
+I was only able to fire off a few shots with my pistols because their kick re-aggravated my wrist tendonitis.
 Big time.

 A few days later the Surly bars came in, but the bike shop discovered a new problem.
 The hydraulic brake line to the front wheel was now too short, and they had no lines in stock.
 It would take several more days for the new brake line to come in, so I had the shop put the stock bars back on, but with non-flared grips.
 I was hoping that my tendonitis would not be re-aggravated if I continued to ride the bike with stock bars.
 I thought angled bars would still help.